slurmulon/bach/docs/guide.md

  - Each beat in a list can be separated with a `,` character, but they are not required.
  - You can use as much "whitespace" (i.e. space and enter characters) around the list and its beats as you like, to make things easy to read.
 This is what we mean by "formatting".

-Unlike other music notations, you don't have to explicitly concern yourself measures or bars, but you can if you prefer.
+Unlike other music notations, you don't have to explicitly concern yourself with measures or bars, but you can if you prefer.

 Technically the only thing `bach` cares about are the beats to be played and in what order.